bloominstituteoftechnology/node-api1-project/README.md

 ## Instructions

-### Task 1: Project Setup
+### Task 1: Project Setup and Submission

-Your instructor should have communicated which method to use for this project during the Guided Project and in your cohort's Slack channel.
+Your instructor should have communicated what submission method to use for this project during the Guided Project and in your cohort's Slack channel.
 If you are still unsure, reach out to Lambda Staff.

 ### Task 2: Minimum Viable Product